timche/gmail-desktop/README.md

 - `Compact Header`: Customizes the Gmail header to use a more compact style to provide a more native feel.
 This setting requires a restart to be applied.
 - `Hide Footer`: Hides footer information text (storage used, terms links, etc.).
-- `Hide Right Sidebar`: Hides the Google apps sidebar on the right side of the interface.
 - `Hide Support`: Hides the support button in the header.

 ![](media/appearancecustomization.gif)